-Banks have become cautious during the pandemic, and if you have limited or poor credit history, they may require a refundable security deposit to act as collateral on your credit card account.
+Banks have become cautious during the pandemic, and if you have limited or poor credit history, they may require a refundable security deposit to act as collateral on your credit card account (see issuer website for full details).
 Think of it like a security deposit you'd put down on an apartment.
 The bank protects itself, while still letting you build up your credit history.
 It's a win-win situation.
 Let the Credit-Land.com experts steer you toward the secured credit card with the lowest fees and best terms for your needs.

 Top Secured Credit Card